AanZee/conventions/general/README.md

 foo(parameter1,parameter2,parameter3);
 ```

+## There should be no trailing white spaces.
+Turn on 'show invisibles' to find and remove trailing white spaces/tabs.

+## Every file should end with an empty line.
+You can add a plugin to your IDE that does this for you.

 ## Indent source code not output code
 In some (template) languages you will have a different indention in your output code than source code.
 Always write readable source code so it is easier to maintain.